 The original trilogy was released back in 2005, and there have been mobile versions of GTA 3 and Vice City since, however, they’re finally getting an upgrade for the new consoles.

 When is GTA Remaster Trilogy releasing?

-There have been plenty of rumors about a remastered trilogy of GTA 3, Vice City, and San Andreas, with Take-Two seemingly letting the cat out of the bag not too long ago.
+There were plenty of rumors about a remastered trilogy of GTA 3, Vice City, and San Andreas, before the official reveal.

 After claiming they’d have something special for long-time Grand Theft Auto fans, Rockstar’s publishers noted that they had three unannounced update iterations of previously released games.
 Or, as we know them, remasters.